AE0hello/open-source-arras/README.md

 > [!NOTE]
 > If you want to stay up to date, create a fork, download a git client (such as GitHub Desktop), and sync the fork whenever there's a major update.
+>
+> **Major updates may introduce breaking changes that alter how certain things work.
+It is *your responsibility* to keep your private server up-to-date and functioning.**

 ## Setup Guide (Webhost)
 Don't have a supported device or don't want to mess around with localhost?
 Get a webhost to do the dirty work for you.